RNA838321/html-css/flexbox/README.md

-This directory contains flex box projects
+this directory contains projects on flexbox